James Freeman (clergyman): Ordination and independent congregation

 Following the adoption of his prayer book, Freeman was still not ordained.
 The congregation decided against approaching the Church of England to perform such an ordination due in part to its requirement that ordinands swear loyalty to the king.
 As the congregation also desired to remain episcopal, a Presbyterian ordination was rejected.
 Freeman applied for ordination in the Episcopal Church in 1786.
 He was rejected by Bishops Samuel Seabury and Samuel Provoost after Freeman refused to assent to the Episcopalians' own prayer book and its Trinitarian theology.
 With this rejection, the congregation decided to ordain Freeman themselves.
 The ordination was performed in November 1787, with the senior church warden performing the laying on of hands.
 With this and their prayer book, King's Chapel became the first Unitarian church in the United States.

 Samuel J. May wrote that Freeman was isolated during his early ministry through his exclusion from the Episcopal Church and poor integration with nearby Congregationalist ministers who were "embarrassed" by Freeman's use of a prayer book and liturgies.
 However, May recalled that Freeman enjoyed a "cordial friendship" with Joseph Eckley, the latter of whose congregation at Old South Meeting House temporarily displaced to King's Chapel during renovations in 1807 or 1808.
 Freeman retired from ministry at King's Chapel in 1826.
 King's Chapel continues to worship according to a revised version of Freeman's prayer book, presently in its ninth edition first published in 1986.

 Personal life and death

 On July 17, 1788, Freeman married a woman named Martha, the widow of Boston merchant Samuel Clarke.
 While Freeman never had any children, Martha had a son from her prior marriage and Freeman raised James Freeman Clarke as his grandson.

 Freeman, a member of the local school committee and fellow of the American Academy of Arts and Sciences, contributed to the periodicals and collections of the Massachusetts Historical Society, which he helped found.
 Freeman also served as the society's first recording secretary from 1793 to 1812.
 A teacher at Boston Latin Grammar School, Freeman received an honorary A.M. from Brown University in 1790 and a D.D. from Harvard Divinity School in 1811.
 Freeman died on November 14, 1835, in Newton, Massachusetts.
+Freeman and his wife had lived in Newton during his retirement.
+Freeman was buried in Newton Cemetery, with his wife interred in the family tomb there upon her death at 86 years old in 1841.